DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: Experiments

-\textbf{Setting.} To further evaluate the models' generalization ability without utilizing any GT captions, we constructed random reference captions based on the COCO test set.
+\textbf{Setting.} To further evaluate the models' generalization ability without utilizing any GT captions, we constructed pure random reference captions based on the COCO test set.
 Specifically, each editing instance consists of a single image and a Ref-Cap with ten random words.
-Subsequently, we evaluated the edited captions against their corresponding five GT-Caps.
+We evaluated the edited captions against their corresponding five GT-Caps.
 All results are reported in Table~\ref{tab:out2_cocoee}.

 \textbf{Results.} From Table~\ref{tab:out2_cocoee}, we can observe: 1) Given the image, all the models achieve their best performance with ten editing steps, DECap successfully edits the sentence with all random words into a coherent caption.
 In contrast, both TIger and TIger-N face challenges in doing so.
-2) In terms of efficiency metrics, DECap achieves significantly faster inference speed compared to TIger and TIger-N.
+2) For efficiency metrics, DECap achieves significantly faster inference speed compared to TIger and TIger-N.